D-Lawson/milestone-project-1/README.md

 *	Bootstrap version 4.2 used for Nav, Jumbotron, some styling, and a button.
 *	Fontawesome is used for the logo image and scroll down logo.
+*   Javascript bootstrap library used to deploy the bootstrap Scrollspy

 ## Wireframes